Disentangled Representation Learning for Parametric Partial Differential Equations

 \subsection{Training details}

-In all experiments, we adopt the Adam optimizer for optimization and use a 16-layer DisentangO model.
+In all experiments, we adopt the Adam optimizer for optimization and use a $n$-layer DisentangO model, where $n=8$ in the first experiment and $n=16$ in the second and third experiments due to increased complexity.
 For fair comparison across different models, we tune the hyperparameters, including the learning rates, the decay rates, and the regularization parameters, to minimize the validation loss.
 Experiments are conducted on a single NVIDIA Tesla A100 GPU with 40 GB memory.
-A pseudo algorithm of all three scenarios is summarized in Algorithm \ref{alg:three_scenarios}.
+A pseudo algorithm of all three scenarios is summarized in Algorithm~\ref{alg:three_scenarios}.